Skip advert

 Read full reviewWatch video

-The smallest Toyota on sale is also the firm’s cheapest and impressed us with its smooth ride and technology.
-The small city car has grown up a bit both in size and personality in its latest iteration, while its funky styling makes it look more mini SUV than slick city car.
+The smallest Toyota on sale is also the firm’s cheapest, but it won us over us with a smooth ride and impressive technology that belie its price tag.
+The small city car has grown up in both size and personality in its latest iteration, while its funky styling makes it look more mini SUV than slick city car.
 The height benefits ride quality, so if you live in a particularly bumpy area of town then the Aygo X is worth considering.
-It is also well equipped, with Apple Carplay, Android Auto and reversing camera.
+It is also well equipped, with Apple Carplay, Android Auto and a reversing camera included with every trim level.

 Carbuyer rating